mjfwest/swat-em/doc/source/gui.rst

 - dead coil windings (with empty slots)
 - all above as single-layer or double-layer

 This generator uses the star of slots to for defining the coil sides in the slots, based on the theory of :cite:`1629527`.
+For dead coil windings the algorithm of :cite:`Caruso2018A_General` is used.

 .. _fig:auto_winding: